projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 ### Internal Functions and Aliases

 The following functions are defined internally, some being aliases to the above functions, others being used as actual implementations of operators.
-Deoending on the operator being unary or binary, each function has one or two parameters.
+Depending on the operator being unary or binary, each function has one or two parameters.

 - _aboeq => Operator `>=`
 - _above => Operator `>`